Samuel Hood, 1st Viscount Hood

-During the American Revolutionary War, Hood led the British fleet to victory at the Battle of the Mona Passage in April 1782.
+During the American War of Independence, Hood led the British navy to victory at the Battle of the Mona Passage in April 1782.
 He went on to be Commander-in-Chief, Portsmouth, then First Naval Lord and, after briefly returning to the Portsmouth command, became Commander-in-Chief, Mediterranean Fleet during the French Revolutionary Wars.
-His younger brother was Admiral Alexander Hood, 1st Viscount Bridport (1726–1814), and his first cousin once-removed was Admiral Sir Samuel Hood, 1st Baronet (1762–1814).
+His younger brother was Alexander Hood, 1st Viscount Bridport, and his first cousin once-removed was Sir Samuel Hood, 1st Baronet.

 Early life

 Childhood

 Hood was the eldest son of Rev. Samuel Hood, vicar of Butleigh in Somerset and prebendary of Wells, and Mary Hoskins, daughter of Richard Hoskins, Esq., of Beaminster, Dorset.
-In 1740, Captain (later Admiral) Thomas Smith was stranded in Butleigh when his carriage broke down on the way to Plymouth.
+In 1740, Captain Thomas Smith was stranded in Butleigh when his carriage broke down on the way to Plymouth.
 The Rev. Samuel Hood rescued him and gave him hospitality for the night.
 Samuel and his younger brother Alexander were inspired by his stories of the sea and he offered to help them in the Navy.
 While granting permission for Samuel and Alexander to join the Navy, the Rev. Samuel Hood and his wife decided to prohibit similar service by his other sons as "they might be drowned".
 Their third son, Arthur William, became Vicar of Butleigh but died of fever in his 30s.
 Another son drowned in the local River Brue as a boy.